How rap music can help you journal

 So now it’s your turn to be a rapper.
 Give it a go.
 Chuck on some music and write your life as a rap.

 Not sure what music to write your rap to?
 Don’t worry I’ve put together 6 top tracks to help you get your rhyme flowing.

 The standout verse on this track is by Elzhi, a member of the originally 3 man group.
 His lyrics are about the former member, Baatin who battled with schizophrenia, bipolar disorder and depression.

 West Coast rap doesn’t get much better than DPG.
 For such a gangster image that they present this track is a lot more mellow.
 It’s all about their daily struggle with coping with the reality of their lives and that they can’t escape it.

 This track is dark and emotionally raw.
 Regarded as one of the greatest rappers of all time, Biggie is completely open with how the mounting stress he’s experiencing is making him feel.

 Fact or fiction, it doesn’t really matter in this track.
 It’s a poignant, beautiful track that just makes you think.
 Andre 3000’s verse about a girl called Sasha Thumper is particularly moving.

-DMX — Slippin’
+DMX — SLIPPIN’

 When I fist heard this track it broke me.
 I think it might have been the first track that I felt spoke to me personally.
 There is a line in it where Shyheim raps about his mum overdosing and how it made him feel.

-There’s so many more tracks that I could add in this article — artists like 2Pac, Nas, Mobb Deep, Wu-Tang Clan, The Roots … the list goes on and on.
+There’s so many more tracks that I could add to this article — artists like 2Pac, Nas, Mobb Deep, Wu-Tang Clan, The Roots … the list goes on and on.
 They’ve all helped me realise that the shit I was going through, wasn’t a lonely experience.
 Rap music can offer a powerful supporting voice when you feel like no one could possibly understand what you’re going through.